-In Appendix I of SFA's Guide on Food Labelling and Advertisement, "health claims" are "any representation that states, suggests or implies that a relationship exists between a food or a constituent of that food and health."
+In Appendix III of SFA's Guide on Food Labelling and Advertisement, under the "Codex Guidelines of Use of Nutrition and Health Claims", "health claims" are "any representation that states, suggests or implies that a relationship exists between a food or a constituent of that food and health."
 According to these guidelines, health claims may include the following:

-• Nutrition function claims refer to nutrition claims that "describe the physiological role of the nutrient in growth, development and normal functions of the body."

-- Other function claims relating to "specific beneficial effects of the consumption of foods or their constituents, in the context of the total diet on normal functions of biological activities of the body and relating to a positive contribution to health or to improvement of a function or to modifying or preserving health." - Reduction of disease risk claims refer to claims relating to "consumption of a food or food constituent in the context of the total diet, to the reduced risk of developing a disease or healthrelated condition."
+- Nutrition function claims refer to nutrition claims that "describe the physiological role of the nutrient in growth, development and normal functions of the body." - Other function claims relating to "specific beneficial effects of the consumption of foods or their constituents, in the context of the total diet on normal functions of biological activities of the body and relating to a positive contribution to health or to improvement of a function or to modifying or preserving health." - Reduction of disease risk claims refer to claims relating to "consumption of a food or food constituent in the context of the total diet, to the reduced risk of developing a disease or healthrelated condition."